 The Members of Council are its Officers, elected at the Annual Meeting of the Councils, and two representatives nominated by each institutional member.

-The British Vacuum Council is the representative of Great Britain on the International Union for Vacuum Science, Technique and its Applications (IUVSTA).
+The BVC is the representative of Great Britain and Ireland on the International Union for Vacuum Science, Technique and its Applications (IUVSTA).
 As such, it nominates a Councillor and Alternate Councillor for periods of three years (also known as a ‘Triennium’).
 It also nominates representatives to each Divisional College of IUVSTA, again for periods of three years.
 The Councillor, Alternate and Divisional Representatives are co-opted automatically as non-voting members of Council (unless they are already full members).

 The Council has no individual members or corporate members.